ssbc/patchwork/README.md

 ## Installation

-Get the [latest release from GitHub][latest] or install with a package manager.
+[Download the Patchwork installer][latest] or install with a package manager.

 With [npm][npm]: